20 Best sticker fonts for eye-catching decals (2026)

 Sans serif fonts

-For example, bumper stickers need to be legible, as the driver behind you will not have time to decode a cursive font to figure out there is a baby in the backseat.
+Sans serif fonts are in high demand for one main reason: readability.
+That makes them the go-to for sticker text that is more practical than decorative.
+A bumper sticker has to be legible, because the driver behind you will not have time to decode a cursive font to work out that there is a baby on board.

 If you find yourself googling “How big do fonts need to be for printing decals,” then readability is likely a significant factor in the design.
 Opting for a san serif font will help ensure that your message comes across.